I. Own the Source

 VI.
 Profiting from Fanedits

 You are not allowed to profit from fanediting.
-This includes but is not limited to selling physical copies, digital copies, or running a Patreon/GoFundMe/etc. page to support a hobby.
-If we find out a member is profiting in any way they will be banned, and if you are the faneditor the edit it will either be removed or rejected from IFDB (depending on faneditor status).
+This includes but is not limited to selling physical copies, digital copies, running a Patreon/GoFundMe/etc. page, exhibition, or promotion of an exhibition of fanedits.
+If we find out a member is profiting in any way they will be banned, and if you are the faneditor of the edit it will either be removed or rejected from IFDB (depending on faneditor status).
 The only monetary exchange allowed is to cover shipping and media cost.
-If anyone is charging anything more than what seems reasonable then it is.
+If anyone is charging anything more than what seems reasonable, then it is.

 VII.
 Final Thought